-Channel Specifies the brightness or color channel you want to adjust.
-Specifies the brightness of color channel you want to dejust.
+Channel Shanner Specifies the brightness or color channel you want to adjust.
 Shadows Specifies the black point of an image.
 Move the slider or type a number from 0 to 255 into the spin box to define the blackest area of an image.
 As the value increases, the dark colored areas of the image become darker.
 You can also click on the arrow to automatically set it to where the black point start in the image.
 Midtones Specifies the midtones in an image.
 Move the slider or type a number into the spin box to set the midtone.
 Higher values make the image appear brighter, while lower values make the image appear darker.
 You can also click on the arrow to automatically set it to the midtone of the image.
 Highlights Specifies the white point of an image.
 Move the slider or type a number from 0 to 255 into the spin box to define the whitest area of an image.
 As the value increases, the light colored areas of the image become lighter.
 You can also click on the arrow to automatically set it to where the highlights start in the image.
 Auto Select one of the following options: Adjust Contrast: Automatically analyzes and adjusts image contrast.
 Adjust Color and Contrast: Automatically analyzes and adjusts each color channel independently, and then adjusts the contrast.
 Adjust Color and Brightness: Automatically analyzes and adjusts image color and brightness.
 Tolerance: Opens the Tolerance settings dialog box.
 Specify the maximum clipping percentage for black and white levels, and click OK.
 ACDSee Pro adjusts the image levels automatically.
-Black Point picker Click the Black Point picker, and then click the image area you want to set as the black point. - Click the Mid Point picker, and then click the image area you want to set as the mid point.
-Mid Point picker Ø White Point picker White Point picker point.
-Click the White Point picker, and then click the image area you want to set as the White Point picker point.
-Click the White Point picker, and then click the image area you want to set as the white point. c around the image with a selected eye dropper you will see the RGB numbers changing to values of the pixel under the eye dropper.
+Black Point picker Click the Black Point picker, and then click the image area you want to set as the black point.
+Mid Point picker Click the Mid Point picker, and then click the image area you want to set as the mid point.
+White Point picker Click the White Point picker, and then click the image area you want to set as the white point. Ø reflect the RGB around the image with a selected eye dropper you will see the RGB numbers changing t values of the pixel under the eye dropper.
+The RGB values represent the source pixel and the current pixel as it appears on the screen. reflect the RGB values of the pixel under the eye dropper.
 The RGB values represent the source pixel and the current pixel as it appears on the screen.
-White Point picker point.
-Click the White Point picker, and then click the image area you want to set as the white point. c around the image with a selected eye dropper you will see the RGB numbers changing to values of the pixel under the eye dropper.
+You can use the values of the pixel under the eye dropper.
 The RGB values represent the source pixel and the current pixel as it appears on the screen.